 Should you choose all inclusive Croatia resorts and hotels

 If these things are important to you than all inclusive Croatia is a good choice for your stay in Croatia.

 Will you save money staying in all-inclusive hotels in Croatia

 You will save money if you travel with children.
-All-inclusive hotels in Croatia allow kids up to a certain age to stay for free when using existing beds.
+Kids up to a certain age stay for free when using existing beds.
 Child policies vary from one to another hotel.
-However, they follow one of the following policies: children up to 16, 14, 12 or 10 years of age stay for free.
+However, they follow one of the following policies: children up to 16, 14, 12, or 10 years of age stay for free.
 You will need to check each hotel's child policy separately.

 *All prices were checked in November 2019.

-Are all inclusive Croatia properties safer than non-all-inclusive
+Are all-inclusive properties in Croatia safer than non-all-inclusive

-Croatia, being in the heart of Europe, is a very safe country.
-This is the reason why in Croatia you won’t find here closed-off out-of-town all-inclusive resorts where the only locals you see are the ones serving you at the resort.
+Croatia, being in the heart of Europe, is generally a very safe country.
+This is the reason why in Croatia you won’t find closed-off out-of-town all-inclusive resorts where the only locals you see are the ones who work at the resort.

-In Croatia, public spaces within the all-inclusive resorts and hotels are open and locals come around to swim at the beach or have a drink.
-Remember that in Croatia all beaches are public and there is no way to forbid local people to use the beach.
+In Croatia, public spaces within the all-inclusive resorts and hotels, are open to locals as well.
+Remember that in Croatia all beaches are public and there is no way to forbid local people from using them.

-All inclusive Croatia is as safe as non all inclusive resorts and hotels in Croatia.
+All-inclusive properties in Croatia are as safe as non-all-inclusive resorts and hotels in Croatia.
 They aren't safer, just as safe.

 Croatia all inclusive resorts and hotels: what to expect